jlrickert/zet/docs/772/README.md

-# OPNSense installation on Beelink EQ12 N1000
+# [x] Homelab Task: OPNSense installation on Beelink EQ12 N1000

 First OS installation on my [beelink](../699).

-Initial password is `opnsense`
+Initial password is `opnsense` (yes I changed it)

-KEA for dhcp
+## DHCP

+Initially used KEA for dhcp.
+Using the ISC DHCPv4 for now because I don't know how to set the DNS on it.

 Follow [how to] for setting up WireGuard.